-Are structured training programmes, which are run by ICE approved employers – to find out if your company has an ICE Training Scheme, use our approved employers search tool.
+ICE Training Schemes are structured training programmes run by ICE approved employers – to find out if your company has an ICE Training Scheme, use our approved employers search tool.
 If your company doesn't operate an ICE Training Scheme, then Mentor-supported training might be the best option for you.

-ICE Training Schemes set out how employers will help you get the skills, knowledge and experience you need to complete the initial professional development (IPD) stage of your path to become professionally qualified.
-Once you’ve joined a scheme you can use our IPD Online tool allows you to record your progress.
+It sets how employers will help you get the skills, knowledge and experience you need to complete the initial professional development (IPD) stage of your path to become professionally qualified.
+Once you’ve joined a scheme you can use IPD Online to record your progress.

 Mentor–supported training is similar to an ICE Training Scheme but is not run by your employer.
 You're responsible for managing your own training with the support of a mentor, who'll need to be approved by ICE.
 You can find out more about it in our guidance document.